capsidjs/capsid/README.md

 #### `$.fn.cc.init(className)`

-This initializes an element as a class component.
-It throws if the class component of the given name is not registered.
+This initializes an element as a class component of the given name.
+It throws an error if the class component of the given name isn't available.

+This returns the instance of class-component class, not a dom element itself.
+If you want to get the dom element (jquery wrapped), use `$.fn.cc.up(classNames)`

-- className `String` The class name of the component
+- @param {string} className - The class name of the component

 ```js
 // Creates `todo-app` in #main